Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

-# Process and thread distribution and binding
+# Process and Thread Distribution and Binding

 ## What are we talking about in this session?